turnkeylinux-apps/sitracker/README.rst

    - Installed from upstream source code to /var/www/sitracker

+     **Security note**: Updates to SiT!
+Support Incident Tracker may require supervision so they **ARE NOT** configured to install automatically.
+See `SiT upgrade documentation`_ for upgrading.

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port 12322 - uses SSL).